Category Archives: British Royals

 © Unofficial Royalty 2020

-Mary Robinson was a noted English poet and actress who became the first mistress of the future King George IV, while he was still Prince of Wales.
+Mary Robinson was a noted English poet and actress who became the first mistress of the future King George IV of the United Kingdom while he was Prince of Wales.
 Their relationship lasted just two years.

-However, her mother encouraged her instead to accept a proposal from Thomas Robinson – a clerk who claimed to have a large inheritance.
-Initially against the idea, Mary relented after Robinson had helped take care of her and her younger brother while both were quite ill.
-The couple married in April 1774 and Mary soon discovered that her husband did not have any inheritance, nor was he much of a devoted husband.
-The couple had one child – a daughter named Mary Elizabeth Robinson – who was born in November 1774.
+However, Mary’s mother encouraged her instead to accept a proposal from Thomas Robinson, a clerk who claimed to have a large inheritance.
+Initially against the idea, Mary relented after Robinson had helped care for her and her younger brother while both were quite ill.
+The couple married in April 1774 and Mary soon discovered that her husband did not have any inheritance, nor was he a devoted husband.
+The couple had one child, a daughter named Mary Elizabeth Robinson, born in November 1774.

 Mary Robinson as Perdita, 1782, portrait by Sir Joshua Reynolds. source: Wikipedia

-In 1776, following her husband’s release, Mary decided to return to the theater, appearing in several roles at the Drury Lane Theater.
-While performing as Perdita in an adaptation of Shakespeare’s A Winter Tale in 1779, Mary caught the attention of The Prince of Wales who attended a performance and was instantly smitten.
+In 1776, following her husband’s release, Mary returned to the theater, appearing in several roles at the Drury Lane Theater.
+While performing as Perdita in an adaptation of Shakespeare’s A Winter Tale in 1779, Mary caught the attention of The Prince of Wales, the future King George IV, who attended a performance and was instantly smitten.
 The Prince pursued her relentlessly, but Mary refused his advances for some time.
-She was a married woman (although mostly estranged from her husband), and she was an actress.
+She was a married woman, although mostly estranged from her husband, and she was an actress.
 A relationship with the Prince would mean giving up what was becoming a financially successful career.
-The Prince promised her £20,000 – in writing – to compensate for giving up her livelihood to become his mistress.
+The Prince promised her £20,000 in writing to compensate for giving up her livelihood to become his mistress.
 Maria eventually relented, and following her final performance in May 1780, she gave in to the Prince’s advances.

 The Prince of Wales, c1781, portrait by Richard Cosway. source: Wikipedia

 The relationship was relatively short-lived.
-In December 1780, she received a message from the Prince, telling her that they must end their relationship.
-Unbeknownst to Mary, the Prince had moved on to a new mistress – something he would continue to do quite often for the rest of his life.
-Despite a brief meeting a few days later, the relationship came to an abrupt end.
-Mary now found herself without any means of support – emotionally or financially.
-She decided that publishing her correspondence with the Prince would provide her with a significant income.
-When King George III was made aware of this, he quickly dispatched the Prince’s treasurer to arrange a settlement.
-Eventually, she received a payment of £5,000 in exchange for the letters.
+In December 1780, Mary received a message from the Prince, telling her they must end their relationship.
+Unbeknownst to Mary, the Prince had moved on to a new mistress, something he continued to do for the rest of his life.
+Despite a brief meeting a few days later, the relationship abruptly ended.
+Mary now found herself without any means of support, emotionally or financially.
+She decided publishing her correspondence with the Prince would provide her with a significant income.
+When the Prince’s father King George III became aware of this, he quickly dispatched the Prince’s treasurer to arrange a settlement.
+Eventually, Mary received a payment of £5,000 in exchange for the letters.
 But Mary had another ace up her sleeve.
 Finding that the settlement barely covered her debts, she decided to pursue the Prince’s promise of £20,000.
 The King’s representative argued that the document from the Prince was invalid as he was underage, but Mary was unwilling to accept that as final.
 She asked for an annual annuity in exchange for the document, and eventually, she was successful.
 The matter was settled in August 1781, when it was agreed that she would receive £500 annually and that upon her death, her daughter would continue to receive half that amount.

 Banastre Tarleton, portrait by Sir Joshua Reynolds. source: Wikipedia